Data Science @ El camino college

 Professor Niu has a Masters of Science in Mathematics.
 Her passion for numbers has led her to teaching Statistics, leaning Python and studying Data Science.
 She loves teaching and travels to Japan and enjoys Japanese culture on her time off.

-Professor Martinez
+Professor Lin

-Professor Russell
+Professor Forbes

 What excites you about teaching Foundations of Data Science at El Camino?